ICARION-Project/ICARION/validation/VALIDATION_REPORT_v1.0.md

 | 87 | 202.0 | 202.1 | +0.0% | ✅ PERFECT |
 | 195 | 453.0 | 453.3 | +0.1% | ✅ PERFECT |

 **Conclusion:** LQIT RF-Ramp validation requires vacuum conditions to isolate Mathieu stability physics from collision effects.
-With collisions removed, simulations achieve <0.2% accuracy across 10× mass range (19-195u), validating both field solver and trajectory integrator.
+With collisions removed, simulations achieve <0.2% accuracy across a 32× mass range (19-609u), including the new ReserpineH⁺ sweep that extends the ramp to 1.4 kV while still matching the predicted qₑₓᵢₜ boundary.

 ### 4.7 Detailed Test Results